0xC0000054/sc4-graphics-options/README.md

 * Custom resolutions can be configured without command line arguments.
 * Allows the game's intro to be disabled without a command line argument.
-* Native support for borderless full screen mode.
+* Supports borderless full screen mode without requiring a launcher.
 * Supports changing the game's rendering driver without a command line argument, see the Driver section of the setting overview.
 * Allows full screen mode to use 32-bit color.